 ElectroRecycle’s role at Repair Cafés

 Our main objective is to keep small appliances and power tools out of the landfill.
+When possible we attend alongside Repair Cafes to both promote repair and collect small appliances and power tools that are beyond repair for recycling.
+We also aim to spread awareness about the variety of electrical items (400+ types) that our program accepts.
 Above all, we want British Columbians to know how to recycle these items, ensuring proper disposal at their end-of-life.
 Check out our infographic to learn more about our recycling process.

 Don’t miss the next event!

-In the meantime, check out these organizations to find out more about their upcoming events:
+You can also lookup these Repair Cafe organizations to find out more about their upcoming events:

 - Metro Vancouver Repair Café

 - Repair Cafe Kamloops